 The word to focus on in that definition is “customer.”
 It's important when you're calculating your CAC to only focus on your new customers.
 For example, if you work at a SaaS company that operates on the freemium model, users of the free version are not customers and, therefore, shouldn't be included in your CAC calculation.

-There's one big problem with calculating CAC: the most common formula can sometimes be too simplistic and give you wrong data about how successful your marketing campaigns are.
+There's one big problem with calculating CAC: the most common formula can sometimes be too simplistic and give you wrong data about how successful your paid marketing campaigns are.

 Basic Customer Acquisition Cost Formula